larpon/ingrid/README.md

 Each cell's `xy: Vector2` property combined with some clever position swapping is what allow the grid to continue to scroll to the end of the universe (given you have enough time on your hands).

-When a grid cell leave the viewport it's `position` and `xy` value will be swapped to match the next cell's values in the grid thus allowing for a illusion of infinity if the cell's content changes based on these values.
+When a grid cell leave the viewport, it's `position` and `xy` value will be swapped to match the next cell's values in the grid thus allowing for a illusion of infinity if the cell's content changes based on these values.

 ## Install